MetalDetectorRocks/metal-detector-blog/README.md

 #### Start server

-You can start the hugo server via `hugo server` from folder `blog/`.
+You can start the hugo server via `hugo server`.
 After hugo has rendered the project, it is available at `http://localhost:1313/`.
 The server has a built-in watch mode, so that when changes are made, the server does not have to be restarted each time.

 #### Create new post